-We began the tour, as it was just after 10am, with breakfast.
-As we waited for the churros con chocolate to arrive, standing up at the bar of our first food stop, Grainne told us about her confusion with Spanish breakfast when she first arrived in the country: instead of offering her food, a friend who was putting her up when she’d first arrived simply asked if she’d like coffee or a glass of milk.
+We began the tour with Devour Madrid, as it was just after 10am, with breakfast.
+As we waited for the churros con chocolate (served with vegan chocolate) to arrive, standing up at the bar of our first food stop, Grainne told us about her confusion with Spanish breakfast when she first arrived in the country: instead of offering her food, a friend who was putting her up when she’d first arrived simply asked if she’d like coffee or a glass of milk.

 Apparently, it’s not common to actually eat anything before leaving for work in the morning, so Spaniards take a breakfast break around 10am and may have toast with ham and tomato or something sweet like churros con chocolate.

 These are generally vegan, as the churros are made with just flour, sugar, water and salt and are deep fried in vegetable oil, served with a chocolate dip (though it may be more like a paste in some places) that is made from cocoa powder mixed with water rather than milk.

 Our next stop was for turrón, a nougat with the basic ingredients of honey, sugar, eggs whites and nuts, often with other things for different flavours (chocolate, for example).
 The recipe was first developed in ancient Greece as a kind of energy bar for long distance messenger runners, but is now a popular sweet in Spain, especially around Christmas.